pweingardt/KSPMissionController/README.md

 6. Reset Window Positions: If any of your MCE windows won’t work they most likely have been saved off screen.
 Use this button to Reset the windows to 0 value.
 This resets all windows!
 But you will get your Missing window back.
 7. Save Settings: This will save your current Settings.

+8. New debug menu.
+This by default is disabled but can be turned on by setting the debug menu to true in the settings.cfg file located in the Mission Controller Folder.
+The debug menu has a lot of options including the ability to run the simulation manually.
+This allows the user to test what companies, ships and asteroids are on target for that Simulation cycle.
+You can also cheat in money and science for testing purposes.

 #MCE Select Mission Menu

 This is MCE mission selection window.
 Select the package button to get a list of the current Mission Packages that are installed into you MCE game.
 The default ones are RandomMissions and Stock.